pclifford/borderlands2/README.md

 unlocking Black Market SDUs, and can also generate a hand-editable JSON file which can then be converted back into a savegame.

+**Note:** As of July 2023, Github user [loot-midget](https://github.com/loot-midget) has forked this project and done a lot of really nice cleanup on it, which you can see at [`https://github.com/loot-midget/borderlands2`](https://github.com/loot-midget/borderlands2).
+I'm planning on trying to keep this repository up-to-date with that repo, but you may want to just head over there and use that repo instead, since it's likely to end up ahead of this repo.

 Note the following before trying to use it:

 * It has no graphical interface and is not easy to use